Ronald B. Herberman: Opinions on mobile telephones

 “It seems very likely that bluetooth headsets reduce exposure to radiofrequency radiation, since instead of the full strength of the radiation coming from the cell phone tower to the antenna on your phone, there is only much shorter distance radiation from the phone to the headset.
 However, bluetooth headsets can still carry health risks if one wears the headset, turned on, all day, since the lower level of such radiation is cumulative.”

 As precautionary measures to reduce the risk of cancer, he recommended:

 “Avoid holding the phone directly against your ear, especially during a long conversation.
 Rather: use speaker mode or wear a wired earpiece; or text since that keeps the phone in your hand and away from your ear.
 Also, please note that it is not good to keep the cell phone, when turned on, in your pocket or anywhere else in direct contact with your body.
 Cell phones continuously receive and emit radiofrequency radiation, and long term exposure against your body can contribute to health risks.”

 In the same Post story, he also stated that “I believe strongly that we need to utilize the principle of simple precautions until evidence one way or the other becomes definitive.”

 Philanthropy

-Herberman was a Board of Directors member of LessCancer.org, an organization formed by the Next Generation Choices Foundation dedicated to eliminating cancer through lifestyle changes.
+Herberman was chairman of the board of Environmental Health Trust a nonprofit organization established by Herberman, David Servan-Schreiber, M.D., PhD and Devra Lee Davis, PhD, who is also professor of epidemiology and director of The Center for Environmental Oncology of the University of Pittsburgh Cancer Institute.
+Herberman also served as a member of the Board of Directors member of LessCancer.org, an organization formed by the Next Generation Choices Foundation dedicated to eliminating cancer through lifestyle changes.
 LessCancer founded the Ronald B. Heberman Speaker Series to discuss cancer prevention issues with members of Congress, in his honor.
 The first Herberman Speaker was Graham Colditz, MD.